zongsizhang/zongsizhang.github.io/README.md

 # Welcome
-This a coding problem note for Zongsi Zhang
+This a note for Zongsi Zhang

 ## Leetcode problems
 ### Tree